 Head Start – Expect more Closings

 After reports during the first week of shutdown that some Head Start programs had been shuttered in Florida, Connecticut and a few other states, more programs will likely shut as local programs run out of money.
 Because these programs are administered with grants at the local level, they are difficult to keep track of.
 But more than 5,000 – of the millions that get it - have now lost their Head Start program.
 This means parents are scrambling to find care for their children.

 But the threat from Karen was a reminder that the federal government usually plays a key role in preparation and cleanup.

 FEMA has recalled some of the thousands of workers it furloughed, deeming them “essential.”
 If the storm had proved damaging, furloughed National Guardsmen would have been called up.

 The longer the shutdown lasts, the more distinct its impact will be.
-By the end of the month, states will start to run out of funds for food assistance programs, for instance.
+By the end of the month, for instance, states will start to run out of funds for food assistance programs.